zarf-dev/proposals/6-package-preview/README.md

 How will UX be reviewed, and by whom?
 -->

-The risks are minimal, the feature is simple and easy to maintain.
+There are no risks, the feature is simple and easy to maintain.

 ## Design Details